English Church Architecture.

-Inside the building, the tower arch is triple-flat-chamfered and the chancel arch, double-flat-chamfered, with the inner order rising from corbels in both cases, and in the latter case only, with the outer order rising from narrow circular shafts.
-The chancel floor is nicely paved in red and blue patterned tiles and the easternmost S. window has a dropped sill acting as a sedilia, decorated by a frieze beneath featuring the Agnus Dei, the Sacred Monogram and the Instruments of the Passion, set between alpha and omega.
-The pulpit is built into the northeast corner of the nave (as shown in the interior view of the church, right) and reached by a completely enclosed stair, accessed from the organ chamber.
-Pevsner declared this to have been the original arrangement of the pulpit at Halstead also (The Buildings of England: Essex, revised edition Yale University Press, 2007) and the thin wooden chancel screen alonside he ascribed to William White (1825 - 1900), to whose reputation it adds very nothing.
-The same is also true in relation to Scott's reputation of the heavy hammerbeam nave roof.
+Inside the building, the tower arch is triple-flat-chamfered and the chancel arch, double-flat-chamfered, with the inner order rising from corbels in both cases, and in the latter case, with the outer order rising from narrow circular shafts.
+The chancel floor is nicely paved in red and blue patterned tiles and the easternmost S. window has a dropped sill acting as a sedilia, decorated by a frieze beneath featuring the Agnus Dei, the Sacred Monogram and the Instruments of the Passion, set between the letters alpha and omega.
+The pulpit is built into the northeast corner of the nave (as shown in the interior view of the church, above right) and reached by a completely enclosed stair, accessed from the organ chamber.
+Pevsner declared this to have been the original arrangement of the pulpit at Halstead also (Nikolaus Pevsner & James Bettley, The Buildings of England: Essex, New Haven & London, Yale University Press, 2007, p.
+435), and the thin wooden chancel screen alonside he ascribed to William White (1825 - 1900), to whose reputation it adds nothing.
+The same is also true for Scott in respect of the heavy hammerbeam nave roof.
 The arched braces supporting the hammerbeams rise from large corbels projecting part way down the nave walls, and the intermediate arched braces are supported on smaller corbels immediately below the wall plates.
-It is all very cumbersome and heavy.
+It is all rather cumbersome and opressive.
 The steeply pointed chancel roof is framed by arched braces rising to collars.